sigdotcom/mstacm.org/apps/resume-portal/README.md

 Installation Instructions](../api/README.md) for more information.

-Before running the page locally, make sure docker is up and running (just open up the docker desktop app that you installed in the Prerequisite step above.
+Before running the page locally, make sure docker is up and running (just open up using the docker desktop app that you installed in the Prerequisite step above).
 Once docker is running, navigate to the apps directory and start docker using

 ### `docker-compose up`